-Sue White is a journalist, travel writer, copywriter and writing coach.
-She is published in major magazines and newspapers around the world, particularly in her home country of Australia, where she writes weekly for The Sydney Morning Herald and The Age newspapers.
-Her work has been published everywhere from Vogue to CNN – new additions in the last twelve months have included the Guardian Australia, SBS Life and news.com.au.
+I am a journalist, travel writer, copywriter and writing coach.
+I’ve been published in major magazines and newspapers around the world, particularly in my home country of Australia, where I write weekly for The Sydney Morning Herald and The Age newspapers.
+My work has been published everywhere from the ABC to Vogue.

-A perpetual traveller, Sue is a member of the Australian Society of Travel Writers.
-She writes a column for Out & About With Kids magazine amongst her other family travel pieces; is the founder of Babies Who Travel; and has built a large Facebook community on family travel – Kids Who Travel.
+A perpetual traveller, I am a member of the Australian Society of Travel Writers.
+I am a family travel writing expert and my family travel writing appears in many major magazines and online publications.
+I’m also the founder of Babies Who Travel and have built a large Facebook community on family travel – Kids Who Travel.

-Each time she hangs up her travelling boots, Sue steps into her role as director of a boutique copywriting business, The Comms Collective, whose services are snapped up government bodies and Australian businesses.
-She also delivers tailored writing trainings to help groups of employees radically improve their writing skills; and helps CEOs, entrepreneurs, employees and others nail their next interview via Media Bootcamp, the media training company Sue runs with fellow journalist Ginger Gorman.
+Each time I (temporarily) hang up my travelling boots, I step into my role as director of a boutique copywriting business, The Comms Collective, whose services are snapped up government bodies and Australian businesses.
+Through The Comms Collective I also deliver tailored writing trainings to help groups of employees radically improve their writing skills.
+Plus, I help CEOs, entrepreneurs, employees and others nail their next interview via Media Bootcamp, the media training company I run with fellow journalist Ginger Gorman.

 As it turns out, good writers are often good talkers.
-Sue has a regular travel segment on ABC Radio (Evenings) talking everything from cheap flights to cheeky getaways, and is often interviewed on radio or by podcasters to speak about travel with children.
+I often talk travel on ABC Radio (Evenings) or am interviewed on radio or by podcasters about travel with children.
 Fancy a listen?
 Try this: talking travel with young kids on ABC radio or this interview, also on ABC radio about the ins and outs of life as a travel writer.
 For podcasts, you might enjoy this chat with on this episode of ABC’s Babytalk on the good, the bad and the ugly of travel with a baby.
 Plenty more on this Press page.

-Sue is usually found in Sydney, Canberra or on the road with a preschooler in tow.
+I am usually found in Sydney, Canberra or on the road with my five-year-old son in tow.